Remarks on limit theorems for reversible Markov processes: Introduction

-We review the functional central limit theorem for stationary Markov chains with self-adjoint operator and general state space.
-We investigate the case when the variance of the partial sum is asymptotically linear in $n,$ and propose a new proof of the functional CLT for reversible Markov chains in Corollary 1.5 of Kipnis and Varadan (1986).
-We prove the equivalence of $\displaystyle \lim_{n\to\infty}Var(S_{n})/n$ and convergence of $\displaystyle \int_{-1}^{1}\frac{\rho(dt)}{1-t}$, for a mean zero function $f$ of a stationary reversible Markov chain.
+We review the central limit theorem for stationary Markov chains with self-adjoint operator and general state space.
+We investigate the case when the variance of the partial sum is asymptotically linear in $n,$ and propose a new proof of the functional CLT for ergodic reversible Markov chains in Corollary 1.5 of Kipnis and Varadan (1986).
+We prove the equivalence of $\displaystyle \lim_{n\to\infty}var(S_{n}(\xi))/n<\infty $ and convergence of $\displaystyle \int_{-1}^{1}\frac{\rho(dt)}{1-t}$ for a mean zero function $f$ of a stationary reversible Markov chain.
 Here, $\rho$ is the spectral measure corresponding to $f$.
 This equivalence is used to provide a new forward-backward martingale decomposition for the given class of processes.
 Among new results of this paper, is a forward-backward martingale decomposition for stationary reversible Markov chains.
 In Proposition \ref{convL2}, we state a convergence theorem that helps establish a martingale convergence theorem in Lemma \ref{MartingaleConv}.
 A new proof of the central limit theorem based on Heyde (1974) is provided.
 Throughout this paper we use the spectral theory of bounded self-adjoint operators.
-In Section 1 we have the introduction, Section 2 is about the forward-backward martingale decomposition and Section 3 tackles the new proof of the functional central limit theorem for reversible Markov processes.
+In Section 1 we have the introduction, Section 2 is about the forward-backward martingale decomposition and Section 3 tackles the new proof of the functional central limit theorem for ergodic reversible Markov chains and Section 4 provides applications to various statistical models.